 Lanhydrock, Pencarrow.
 Within a Jacobean shell, Lanhydrock provides an insight into the late Victorian technical advances in country-house design and operation.
 The house is approached though one of Britain’s most enchanting gatehouses, and the magnolia trees are magnificent.
 Secluded in a wooded valley, Pencarrow is a beautiful Palladian building, the interiors embellished with ornate panelling and ceilings.
 It has been the Molesworth family home for 500 years.
 Arthur Sullivan wrote the music for Iolanthe here.

 Padstow, Prideaux, Trerice, Trewithen.
 Begin with time in Padstow, a highly picturesque little fishing port sheltered in the Camel Estuary.
 Prideaux Place, a charming mix of Elizabethan, Strawberry Hill Gothic and Georgian.
 Trerice is a modest Elizabethan mansion with Dutch gables and rich plasterwork.
-The garden at Trewithen is internationally known for rhododendrons and magnolias and rare flowering shrubs; the Georgian house was elegantly refurbished by Sir Robert Taylor around 1760.
+The garden at Trewithen is internationally known for rhododendrons and magnolias and rare flowering shrubs.
 First of three nights in Falmouth.

 Trelissick, Falmouth.
 The head of the River Fal estuary provides a spectacular setting for Trelissick and its famous garden, renowned for flowering cherries and exotics such as gingko and palms as well as azaleas and rhododendrons.
 Falmouth was important for long-distance trade, the packet mail service and the Royal Navy.
 Its architecturally fascinating main axis cranks along the irregular line of the waterfront to the Art Gallery whose collections encompass Pre-Raphaelites and British Impressionists to contemporary.